jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-07.md

 points, as indefinite.
 Therefore (Prop.
 9 Part 2) the degrees of speed will be indefinite in number.
 Q.E.D.

-## PROPOSITION 11: The matter that flows through the tube ABC (of Prop.
+## Proposition 11: The matter that flows through the tube ABC (of Prop.
 9) is divided into an indefinite number of particles.

 Proof: The matter that flows through the tube ABC acquires at the same time an indefinite number of degrees of speed (Prop.
 10 Part 2).
 Therefore (Ax.
 16) it has an indefinite number of parts into which it is in reality divided.
 Q.E.D.